freezefawn/pluralsurvivalguide/communication.md

 Talking is fairly easy, but learning how to listen can be hard.
 If you have trouble hearing reliable responses (or responses at all) practicing how to listen can help with this.

+Its not always that your headmates *aren't* speaking up, its that you haven't figured out how to hear them correctly.

 #### Intentionality and Ownership

 One important concept that the writers of this guide find to explaining what is necessary to properly listen without drowning out headmates with your own thoughts is the concept of Intentionality and Ownership.

 Intentionality of thought is when a thought is very deliberately made.
 Stray 'junk thoughts' that just sort of kneejerk from nowhere and are usually nonsensical lack intentionality.
 For example when you look into the fridge and see you are nearly out of eggs and you consciously think to yourself and override anything else in your head with 'ok, I need to buy eggs' this is an intentional thought.
 When your headmate communicates with you this is also an intentional thought.
-You can feel the thought forming and the conscious intention of it, however it lacks *your* ownership.
+You can feel the conscious intention of it, however it lacks *your* ownership.

 Ownership, in turn, is your sense of ownership over that thought.
 It feels like you thought it, you ascribe your sense of self to that thought.

-Thoughts inside your head have various levels of your intentionality and ownership, and learning how to discern thoughts
+Thoughts inside your head have various levels of your intentionality and ownership, and learning how to both not drown out your headmates with your conscious thoughts and identify thoughts that are NOT yours can be very helpful in learning how to do internal communication.

-and the goal in learning how to listen is to be able t temporarily reduce the thoughts that have a strong sense of BOTH your intentionality and your sense of ownership a little so there is more room for your headmate to speak.

 #### Stepping Back

-If you are used to having an iron grip on your thoughts, it can be hard to step back in this fashion.
+If you are used to having an iron grip on your thoughts, it can be hard to ease up your tight control.
 Learning to not control all the thoughts that happen within your head however is a skill that can be trained, particularly through the use of meditation.

 Meditation is a mildly altered state of consciousness that is used for a great many things and there are a large variety of techniques and flavors of it to achieve said things.
 For our purposes, meditation is being used to get into a particular mind state of being more mentally passive than you generally are.